-THE PUBLIC HEALTH [2019 NOVEL CORONAVIRUS (2019-nCoV)] (NO. 12) REGULATIONS, 2020
+THE PUBLIC HEALTH [2019 NOVEL CORONAVIRUS (2019-nCoV)] (NO. 13) REGULATIONS, 2020

-- 1. These Regulations may be cited as the Public Health [2019 Novel Citation Coronavirus (2019-nCoV)] (No. 12) Regulations, 2020. - 2.
-(1) A person who provides public transport in a motor vehicle shall Public not carry in the motor vehicle more than half the number of passengers transport which the motor vehicle is licensed to carry. - (2) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months. - 3.
-(1) During the period specified in regulation 10, a person shall not, Public without reasonable justification- $$^{\rm gatherings}$$ - (a) be at any work place unless- - (i) the work place is associated with a service specified in subregulation (2); - (ii) the presence of the person at the work place is essential for the carrying out or provision of a service specified in subregulation (2); and - (iii) it is not practicable for the person to work from home;or - (b) be found at any public place where- - (i) the number of persons gathered at any time exceeds five; and - (ii) the gathering is not associated with a service specified in subregulation (2); or - (c) be found at or in any beach, river, stream, pond, spring or similar body of water unless the presence of that person is essential for the carrying out or provision of a service specified in subregulation (2). - (2) The services referred to in subregulation (1) are- - (a) the Office of the President; - (b) the Parliament and any committees thereof;
+1. These Regulations may be cited as the Public Health [2019 Novel Citation Coronavirus (2019-nCoV)] (No. 13) Regulations, 2020.

+2. (1) A person who provides public transport in a motor vehicle shall Public not carry in the motor vehicle more than half the number of passengers transport which the motor vehicle is licensed to carry.

+(2) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months.

+3. (1) During the period specified in regulation 10, a person shall not, $\frac{Public}{gatherings}$

+(a) be at any work place unless-

+- (i) the work place is associated with a service specified in subregulation (2); - (ii) the presence of the person at the work place is essential for the carrying out or provision of a service specified in subregulation (2); and - (iii) it is not practicable for the person to work from home; or - (b) be found at any public place where- - (i) the number of persons gathered at any time exceeds five; and - (ii) the gathering is not associated with a service specified in subregulation (2); or - (iii) participate in any sport or team sports which involves more than five persons; - (c) be found at or in any beach, river, stream, pond, spring or similar body of water unless the presence of that person is essential for the carrying out or provision of a service specified in subregulation (2). - (2) The services referred to in subregulation (1) are- - (a) the Office of the President; - (b) the Parliament and any committees thereof;